One Easy Trick To Make Oatmeal Less Acidifying And More Delicious (Plus 3 Recipes)

-I love oatmeal for breakfast, especially in the winter.
+I love oatmeal for breakfast.
 And I know I am not the only one.
 Hot, satisfying, and creamy, oatmeal is a delicious and very popular comfort food.

 Today, I’ll share with you an alkalizing trick that produces creamy, sweet oatmeal without any milk, cream, or sugar.
 And that’s not all: three scrumptious recipes follow that include more creative, alkalizing oatmeal dishes.